andubiel/netdevops-jenkins-ansible/README.md

 <img width="948" alt="Screenshot 2019-04-04 23 20 21" src="https://user-images.githubusercontent.com/11307137/55601733-4178e700-5730-11e9-93d1-cd4d8584ed1d.png">

 Check Webex Team Space "Spark".
 You will see three sets of notifications.
-The first set refers to the Dev code changes, while the second set refers to Merging changes to Master Branch.
+The first set refers to the Dev code changes, while the second set refers to Merging changes to the Master Branch.
 The third verifies the production changes were completed.
 When you make a change to the Jenkinsfile it will send the Notificsations out twice because it will run first from the Dev branch and then run again from the Master Branch.
 If you were to Build Now from the Jenkins dashboard it will run the Pipeline once becuase the Jenkins file was not modified.

 <img width="457" alt="Screenshot 2019-04-05 00 23 02" src="https://user-images.githubusercontent.com/11307137/55603507-ffa06e80-5738-11e9-8603-4a2a477576a9.png">